|

 gender gap may represent an impediment to potential institutional improvements.

-THE GLASS CEILING IN HIGHER EDUCATIONThrough intact
+THE GLASS CEILING IN HIGHER EDUCATION

 male-dominated structures, men in organizations have come to view their